 Totally Hair Barbie from the ’90s sells for over $100.

 This is a doll that some of us may have hiding out in our closets (I had this one and regret not treating it better — it ended up getting thrown away!).
 Totally Hair Barbie was introduced in 1992, and 10 million were sold, making it Mattel’s bestselling Barbie.
 Originals from 1992 sell for upwards of $100 on Amazon and eBay.
 If you happen to have one that you didn’t play with (as much as most of us did), then you could make a little money from it.

 Twist N Turn Barbies from the 1960s sell for hundreds.

-Some recent sales for the original 1967 and 1969 Twist N Turn (TNT) Barbies include one on Dec.
-21, 2022 for nearly $786 with 29 bids on eBay.
-Then on Jan.
+Some recent sales for the original 1967 and 1969 Twist N Turn (TNT) Barbies include one on July 20, 2023, for nearly $710 with 14 bids on eBay.
+On Jan.
 21, 2023, another 1967 model sold for just under $662 with 28 bids.
 These Barbies were the first time we saw a makeover and change from the vintage looks from the 1950s and ’60s.
 Barbie had rooted eyelashes and a more mod-vibe taking her into the 70s.
 She also had bendable legs and a waist that could twist and turn, hence the name!

-Get $100 for Happy Family Midge and Baby.
+Get over $200 for Happy Family Midge and Baby.

-We’ve seen this doll from 2003 sell for between $100 and $150 on eBay.
-It’s currently being sold for over $200 on Amazon.
+We’ve seen this doll from 2003 sell for between $200 and $260 on eBay.
 The set came with a pregnant Midge and a newborn baby.
 Unopened boxes also include a crib that doubles as a changing table and baby accessories.
 This was part of the Happy Family line, and we’ve seen open-box versions of this doll selling for around $50.
 The unopened boxes can earn double that.
-One sold for $100 on March 5, 2023.
+One sold for $260 on August 6, 2023.